ispeakcomputer/weather_webapp_javascript/README.md

 #Motivation

 This app was built in order has a quick way to always know the weather.
+It was built in a way that it could be used with a smart mirror project.

 #Modules